Clean Sweep -

 - Detailed Information On Clean Sweep - Residential - Click on this item to find out the location, dates, and times that you can dispose of your household hazardous waste (HHW).

-- Detailed Information On Clean Sweep - VSQG - Click on this item if you are a business that qualifies as a Very Small Quantity Generator (VSQG) of hazardous waste, find out how you can dispose of the material.
+- Detailed Information On Clean Sweep - Farms & VSQG - Click on this item if you are a farm or a business that qualifies as a Very Small Quantity Generator (VSQG) of hazardous waste, find out how you can dispose of the material.

 - Alternatives To Using Household Hazardous Waste Products - Click on this item to find out about products you can use that are not hazardous and can be used as substitutes for cleaning, pest management, weed control, and other products that have hazardous materials in them.

 - Special Clean Sweep Materials - Mercury and Oil Filters.
 Find out more by clicking on this item.

 Why does the county sponsor a Household Hazardous Waste disposal program?